itspladd/quiz-app/README.md

 Paul Ladd ([**@pladd**](https://github.com/itspladd)) - *Back-end architecture, database, API*

-> Paul is the GOD querier and very well-rehearsed about Mario's dietary restrictions.

-> I refuse to edit that introduction; thanks, Reggi!
+> Thanks, Reggi!
 My goal was to enforce a well-normalized database structure, to stop any data duplication errors before they could start.
 The database API is designed with a single point-of-entry, making it easy to bundle the entire database access API into server routes.
 Within the database API, I did my best to strike a balance between making the functions *flexible* and making them *intuitive*.
 Lower-level functions are designed to handle an arbitrary amount of input data, while higher-level functions are more granular, with longer, descriptive names designed to be easier to read in the server code.
 I also handled deployment to Heroku - my first Heroku app, and I learned a LOT!
 And likewise, huge props to Reggi for both her incredible front-end design and development skills and vision for the project as a whole!

 <!-- INSTALLATION -->